-- the Employer has contributed for the period covered by (i) such inspections or audit less than the amount which such Employer should have contributed under this Collective Agreement (the "Agreed Amount") by an amount equaling or exceeding five (5%) percent of the Agreed Amount; - the cost and expense incurred by the Trust Fund are (ii) reasonable and are attributable solely to the audit or inspection;
+the Employer has contributed for the period covered by (i) such inspections or audit less than the amount which such Employer should have contributed under this Collective Agreement (the "Agreed Amount") by an amount equaling or exceeding five (5%) percent of the Agreed Amount:

-- (iii) respecting circumstances in which there is a difference between the Employer and the Union and / or the Trustees of the Trust Fund and / or others as to whether certain work is affected by Registration Certificate No. 9 and this Collective Agreement, the C.L.R.
+- (ii) the cost and expense incurred by the Trust Fund are reasonable and are attributable solely to the audit or inspection: - respecting circumstances in which there is a difference (iii) between the Employer and the Union and / or the Trustees of the Trust Fund and / or others as to whether certain work is affected by Registration Certificate No. 9 and this Collective Agreement, the C.L.R.
 Insulators (Provincial) Trade Division Negotiating Committee concurs with the Trustees of the Trust Fund that it is reasonable and appropriate to require the Employer to pay those costs and expenses; and - (iv) the Trustees of the Trust Fund have considered all of the circumstances under which the Employer has failed to pay the Agreed Amount by an amount equaling or exceeding five (5%) percent of the Agreed Amount, and the Trustees after considering all of the circumstances are satisfied that it is reasonable and appropriate to require the Employer to pay those costs and expenses.
 The Trustees may waive the payment of all or any part of such costs or expenses. - (c) Where an Employee performs work that would require the Employer to contribute hourly contributions to the Trust Funds set out in this Agreement, at such an hourly contribution rate as may from time to time be applicable in this Collective Agreement, then the Employer shall and shall be deemed to have kept such an amount separate and apart from his own monies and shall be deemed to hold the sum so deducted in trust on behalf of the employees until the Employer has paid such monies to the applicable Trust Fund.
-Further, in the event of any liquidation, assignment or bankruptcy of such an Employer, an amount equal to the amount that is owed to the applicable Trust Fund by the Employer on whose behalf Employees have performed work entitling them to receive contributions to the fund(s) as is herein before provided for, is deemed to be held in trust for the Trustees of these Trust Fund(s) and such a fund shall be deemed to be separate from and form no part of the estate in liquidation, assignment or bankruptcy, whether or not that amount has in fact been kept separate and apart from the Employer's own money or from the assets of the estate. - (d) The terms of the Agreement and Declaration of Trust shall govern the operation and administration of the MERF plan and any changes made to the Declaration of Trust by the Trustees, must be ratified by the Parties to this Collective Agreement.
-Any increase to the amounts to be contributed as proposed by the Trustees must also be ratified by the Parties to this Collective Agreement.
+Further, in the event of any liquidation, assignment or bankruptcy of such an Employer, an amount equal to the amount that is owed to the applicable Trust Fund by the Employer on whose behalf Employees have performed work entitling them to receive contributions to the fund(s) as is herein before provided for, is deemed to be held in trust for the Trustees of these Trust Fund(s) and such a fund shall be deemed to be separate from and form no part of the estate in liquidation, assignment or bankruptcy, whether or not that amount has in fact been kept separate and apart from the Employer's own money or from the assets of the estate.

+- (d) The terms of the Agreement and Declaration of Trust shall govern the operation and administration of the PITT and any changes made to the Declaration of Trust by the Trustees, must be ratified by the Parties to this Collective Agreement.
+Any increase to the amounts to be contributed as proposed by the Trustees must also be ratified by the Parties to this Collective Agreement. - (e) Under no circumstances shall any portion of the PITT Fund be used for any use or purpose prohibited by the Labour Relations Amendment Act 2008 or the Labour Relations Code.